quarkiverse/quarkus-openapi-generator/README.md

 ## Config key

-By default the `@RegisterRestClient` `configKey` property is the sanitized name of the file containing the OpenAPI spec.
+By default, the `@RegisterRestClient` `configKey` property is the sanitized name of the file containing the OpenAPI spec.
 For example, if the file name is `petstore.json`, the `configKey` will be `petstore_json`:

 ```java
 /* omitted */